The Importance of a House Electrical Test

 - Is there adequate heat and smoke detection already in place?

-As the seller of the house, you could either have the work completed before exchanging, or pass the information on to the prospective buyer.
-If you are the buyer , you will get a quotation for how much the work will cost and then you can use it as part of your price negotiations.
+As a seller, you could have the work completed before exchanging, or pass the information on to the prospective buyer.
+If you are the buyer, you will get a quotation for the cost of your house electrical tests and then you can use it as part of your price negotiations.